-The audit committee of our board of directors has selected the independent registered public accounting firm of Ernst & Young LLP, or EY, to audit our consolidated financial statements for the fiscal year ending December 31, 2015.
+The audit committee of our board of directors has selected the independent registered public accounting firm of Ernst & Young LLP, or EY, to audit our consolidated financial statements for the fiscal year ending December 31, 2016.
 EY has audited our financial statements annually since 2006.
-A representative of EY is expected to be present at the 2015 Annual Meeting of Stockholders with the opportunity to make a statement if they desire to do so and to respond to appropriate questions.
-EY has advised us that it does not have, and has not had, any direct or indirect financial interest in our Company or its subsidiaries in any capacity.
+A representative of EY is expected to be present at the 2016 annual meeting of stockholders with the opportunity to make a statement if they desire to do so and to respond to appropriate questions.
+EY has advised us that it does not have, and has not had, any direct or indirect financial interest in our Company or its subsidiaries that impairs its independence under SEC rules.
 Notwithstanding the selection of EY, our audit committee, in its discretion, may appoint a different independent registered public accounting firm at any time, if it believes doing so would be in the best interests of our Company and our stockholders.